usnistgov/psc-ns3/src/psc/doc/source/mcptt.rst

   NS_LOG_INFO ("Enabling MCPTT traces...");
   mcpttHelper.EnableMsgTraces (); // Enable message trace
   mcpttHelper.EnableStateMachineTraces (); // Enable state trace
-  mcpttHelper.EnableMouthToEarLatencyTrace ("mcptt_m2e_latency.txt");
+  mcpttHelper.EnableMouthToEarLatencyTrace ("mcptt-m2e-latency.txt");
+  mcpttHelper.EnableAccessTimeTrace ("mcptt-access-time.txt");

-The ``ns3::McpttMsgStats`` class is used for tracing MCPTT messages at the application layer and produces a file with the default name "mcptt_msg_stats.txt" with the following file format.
+The ``ns3::McpttMsgStats`` class is used for tracing MCPTT messages at the application layer and produces a file with the default name "mcptt-msg-stats.txt" with the following file format.

 .. sourcecode:: text

-  time(ms) nodeid callid  ssrc    rx/tx   bytes   message
+  time(s) nodeid callid ssrc selected  rx/tx bytes  message

 There may also be an additional field at the end of the row called "message" that will be included if the ``ns3::McpttMsgStats::IncludeMessageContent`` attribute is set to "true".
-The "time(ms)" column describes the time (in milliseconds) at which a message was sent/received.
+The "time(s)" column describes the time (in seconds) at which a message was sent/received.
 The "nodeid" column contains the ns3::Node ID value of the sender or receiver, and the "callid" column contains the call ID for this message.
 The "ssrc" field prints the RTP synchronization source (SSRC) field if available.
+The "selected" column indicates whether the message was sent or received for the currently selected call on the client, or "N/A" for server messages.
 The
 "rx/tx" column indicates if the message was sent or received, i.e. if "rx" is the value in the column then that means the message was received, while a value of "tx" indicates that the message was sent.
 The "bytes" columns